logo

 Seal the bag properly and store.

-How To Take Down And Store A Balsam Hill Flip Tree®
+How To Take Down and Store a Balsam Hill Flip Tree®

 Balsam Hill Flip Trees feature innovative technology that simplifies the setup and storage process.
 It has a built-in rolling stand that lets you take it in and out of storage easily.
 Pack up and store your Flip Tree with these steps: